Verified Foundations for Differential Privacy

 \section{Abstract}

 Differential privacy (DP) has become the gold standard for privacy-preserving data analysis, but implementing it correctly has proven challenging.
-Prior work has focused on verifying DP at a high level, assuming the foundations are correct and a perfect source of randomness is available.
+Prior work has focused on verifying DP at a high level, assuming either that the foundations are correct or that a perfect source of random noise is available.
 However, the underlying theory of differential privacy can be very complex and subtle.
 Flaws in basic mechanisms and random number generation have been a critical source of vulnerabilities in real-world DP systems.

-In this paper, we present SampCert, the first comprehensive, mechanized foundation for differential privacy.
+In this paper, we present SampCert, the first comprehensive, mechanized foundation for executable implementations of differential privacy.
 SampCert is written in Lean with over 12,000 lines of proof.
 It offers a generic and extensible notion of DP, a framework for constructing and composing DP mechanisms, and formally verified implementations of Laplace and Gaussian sampling algorithms.
 SampCert provides (1) a mechanized foundation for developing the next generation of differentially private algorithms, and (2) mechanically verified primitives that can be deployed in production systems.
-Indeed, SampCert's verified algorithms power the DP offerings of Amazon Web Services (AWS), demonstrating its real-world impact.
+Indeed, SampCert's verified algorithms power the DP offerings of \AWS{}, demonstrating its real-world impact.